FloraHarvey/honeycomb-tech-test/README.md

 ## Ideas for extension

-- The programme currently only supports the two types of discount given in the example - further code would have to be written to allow more flexible offers such as 2 for 1, but this could be addressed when the need arises.
+- The programme currently only supports two types of discount (percent-off and delivery price reduction) given in the example - further code would have to be written to allow more flexible offers such as 2 for 1, but this could be addressed when the need arises.
 - To extend this project, I would suggest adding a current promotions class to allow salespeople to manage the list of current discounts - there could be functions to add/remove/save created discounts.